blom/puppet-influxdb/README.md

 ### Types and providers

+These providers use the InfluxDB Ruby library that you can install using the `influxdb::ruby` class.

 The types below can take an optional configuration hash where its keys correspond to the values that the Ruby library (used to talk to the InfluxDB instance) accepts.
 For example: